EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 0 \leq c_2 \leq \mathtt{this.height}
 $$

-then `v` is in the bound of `this`'s region and we can return true.
+then `v` is in the bound of `this`'s region and we can return `true`.
 We now do the same analysis but interchange the roles of `this` and `other` to check whether `this`'s vertices lie within `other`'s bound.
 The analysis is omitted and the code below should clear any confusion.
 ```java
 public boolean collide(Collider other) {
     if (other instanceof RectangleCollider) {